terraform-linters/setup-tflint/README.md

 The following outputs are available when the `tflint_wrapper` input is enabled:

 - `stdout` - The output (stdout) produced by the tflint command.
-- `stderr` - The error output (stdout) produced by the tflint command.
+- `stderr` - The error output (stderr) produced by the tflint command.
 - `exitcode` - The exit code produced by the tflint command.

 ## Usage